Disclosure: We were sent the featured products for the purpose of this post however all opinions are my own.

 I love trying out new kitchen gadgets and small kitchen appliances and Aldi sent us their electric Omelette Maker to review.
 I never even knew that omelette makers existed so I was looking forward to seeing how it worked and whether it would fill a gap in our kitchen gadget lives.

-How easy is the Omelette Maker to use?
+How easy is the Aldi Omelette Maker to use?

 The Aldi Ambiano Omelette Maker is incredibly easy to use.
 It’s the easy way to make omelettes and so different from traditional egg cookers or egg poachers.
 It comes with the Ambiano omelette maker manual which couldn’t be simpler to understand.
 If you’ve lost yours, you can find a copy online here.
 You literally brush it with oil, plug it in and wait for it to heat up.
 Then you fill it with your favourite omelette mixture.

 It comes with a handful of recipes to get you started and I’ve written a post of our favourite omelette maker recipes too.
 You can use the basis is two eggs for each omelette you make – four eggs to fill the omelette cooker.
 Then just include whatever ingredients you want to add – ours often include plenty of cheese!

 The omelet maker takes just a couple of minutes to heat up.
 It has a light indicator on the top to let you know when it’s ready but doesn’t have a temperature control – you don’t need one.
 Once the mixture is inside it takes roughly ten minutes for the omelettes to be cooked.
 As long as you oil the machine first the omelettes slide out without any problems once cooked.
 They look beautifully golden brown too.

 Why should you get an Aldi Ambiano Omelette Maker?